 Now let’s talk about the performance and increasing the range of motion.
-When it comes to doing stretching to reach a specific goal (like split) it’s more about consistency than intensity.
+When it comes to stretching to reach a specific goal (like split) it’s more about consistency than intensity.

 This means you will have better results from doing small and often (3 x day for 10 minutes), rather than once a week for a couple of hours.

-In general, the best peloton stretch class for the splits is 10-minute hip stretch and 10-minute glutes and leg stretch.
+In general, the best peloton stretch class for the splits is a 10-minute hip stretch and 10-minute glutes and leg stretch.

 To improve your flexibility for the splits you need to work on stretching and strengthening the muscles that play a role in hip flexion and extension.

 Peloton Stretching vs Yoga

-Now let’s discuss the difference between different stretching classes available in the peloton app, and specifically yoga and regular stretching.
+Now let’s discuss the difference between different stretching classes available in the peloton app, specifically yoga and regular stretching.

-- Each yoga class starts from the sun salutation routine combined with breathing that helps to mobilize the spine but also works as a warmup.
+- Each yoga class starts with the sun salutation routine combined with breathing that helps to mobilize the spine but also works as a warmup.

-On the other hand, stretching means lengthening, which relates to the ability of the muscle tissue to restore its range of motion.
+- On the other hand, stretching means lengthening, which relates to the ability of the muscle tissue to restore its range of motion.